ntamasa/STUDY-BankAccount/README.md

 # Imaginary Bank Account

 This project is a React application created **for studying purposes**, based on Jonas Schmedtmann's React course (Section 20).
 The main goal is to learn and practice React and the Redux library by implementing an imaginary bank account system.
+The project is built using Vite for a faster and leaner development experience.

 ## Table of Contents